 The 7 countries I mentioned above were part of the Antarctic Treaty signed in 1959.
-The treaty ensured that all activity there was peaceful, parties cooperate for scientific investigation and that they all are completely transparent about the work they are doing.
-It is essentially there to make sure that Antarctica is persevered and no one can destroy the region, that is a real possibility if states try to drain it of natural resources.
+The treaty ensured that all activity there was peaceful, that parties cooperate for scientific investigation, and that they all are completely transparent about the work they are doing.
+It is essentially there to make sure that Antarctica is preserved and no one can destroy the region, that is a real possibility if states try to drain it of natural resources.

 How Many Bases in Antarctica?

 There are currently 70 permanent scientific research stations found across the continent of Antarctica.
 They represent 29 countries from all 7 continents on our planet.
 Pretty cool.